corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/deployment-and-operations.md

 # Deploy and operate Collaborative Recovery in Corda

-Collaborative recovery is the process of recovering data from across a Corda network or ledger in the rare event of a data loss.
-As data in a Corda ledger is sent peer-to-peer, and not broadcasted to all members of the network, lost data must be reconciled or recovered piece by piece through collaboration across the network.

-If you are a **node operator** in a Corda ledger, you can use two Collaborative Recovery CorDapps to automate the process of recovering or reconciling data in a Disaster Recovery scenario.
+If you are a **node operator** in a Corda ledger, you can use the Collaborative Recovery CorDapps to automate the process of recovering or reconciling data in a disaster recovery scenario.
 The two CorDapps are:

 * **Ledger Sync** - which requests a reconciliation of data across the network, in the event of a partial or minor loss of data.

-* **Ledger Recover** - which commences a recovery and logging process that ends with all data being recovered, safely removed from the ledger, and reinserted.
+* **Ledger Recover** - which commences a recovery by requesting a snapshot of the ledger held by other related nodes on the network.

-Use these guides to establish best practices and follow recommendations for embedding Collaborative Recovery into existing infrastructure.

 In this section: